AlexMusabelliu/Sekiro-Update-On-Death/README.md

 * Pillow
 * NumPy

-If it doesn't work with your resolution monitor or OS, please tell me in the issues section so I can resolve them.
+If it doesn't work with your resolution monitor or OS, email me or start an issue on the repo.